lerskytech/NauticalAire/README.md

 This website is designed as a visual tribute with a clean, minimalist aesthetic featuring:

-- Retro-futuristic typography with Orbitron for headings
+- Elegant typography with Playfair Display for headings and Inter for body text
-- Soft beach sand tones and ocean blue accents
+- Subtle sand tones with deep navy accents and retro gold highlights
 - Single-page scrolling layout
 - Responsive design for all devices